THE GRACE OF JESUS CHRIST

 Romans 3:23 says, “all have sinned and fall short of the glory of God.”

 Because this is so, it leaves people with but one choice if they want to find peace with God.
-We must accept the grace of God that comes through Jesus Christ and his Cross.
-And here’s the Good News: God’s grace is sufficient to transform any sinner into a saint.
+We must accept the grace of God that comes through Jesus Christ and the Cross.
+And here’s the Good News: God’s grace is big enough and great enough to transform any sinner into a saint.

 (Illustration) Jonathan Edwards was the premier revivalist in America’s Great Awakening.
-He was the third president of Princeton University was also known as America’s foremost thinker during that time.
-Despite his pedigree, it was known that Dr. Edwards had a daughter with an incorrigible temper.
+He was the third president of Princeton University and was also known as America’s foremost thinker during that time.
+Despite his pedigree, it was known that Edwards had a daughter with an incorrigible temper.
 As fate would have it, a godly young man, blinded by beauty, approached Dr. Edwards and asked for “her hand in marriage.”
 But Dr. Edwards wouldn’t consent.
 The young man pressed Jonathan Edwards and insisted he was deeply in love with his daughter.
-But Edwards was resolute and said, “You still can’t have her.”
+But Dr. Edwards was resolute and said, “You still can’t have her.”
 The young man argued again, “But she loves me!”
 Edwards was unmoved and said, “It doesn’t matter, you still cannot marry my daughter.”
-Finally, Edwards explained to the young man why he wouldn’t consent to the marriage.
+Finally, Dr. Edwards explained to the young man why.
 He said, “You can’t marry my daughter because she isn’t worthy of you.”
 The young man was stunned and said, “But Dr. Edwards, isn’t she a Christian?”
 Edwards sighed and said, “Yes, she’s a Christian.
 But the grace of God can live with some people when nothing else on earth can!”

-That’s what God’s grace can do!
+That’s what God’s grace can do.
 It can intervene and abide with us despite our moral deficiencies.
 But don’t misunderstand me.
 Grace doesn’t just convert us and move on.
-If we will allow it, God’s grace will beautify us and overrule any contemptable spirit or selfish part of our being.
-It was Paul that said in 1 Corinthians 15:10 that, “by the grace of God I am what I am, and his grace toward me was not in vain.
+If we will allow it, God’s grace will beautify us and overrule any contemptible or selfish part of our being.
+It was Paul who said in 1 Corinthians 15:10 that, “by the grace of God I am what I am, and his grace toward me was not in vain.
 On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me.”

-(Transition) Now I want to change directions and move into another aspect of God’s grace.
-Not only is grace man’s greatest need, but this grace that comes from Jesus Christ is also a free gift!
+(Transition) Now, I want to explore another aspect of God’s grace.
+Grace is not only man’s greatest need, but this grace that comes from Jesus Christ is a free gift.

 II.
 Christ’s Grace is a Free Gift